josefjadrny/js-chess-engine/README.md

 **enPassant** - If a pawn has just made a two-square move, this is the position "behind" the pawn.
 This is an indicator for [enPassant](https://en.wikipedia.org/wiki/En_passant) special pawn move.
 Default `null`.

-**counters** - It is recommended to pass this values also if you need to properly handle FEN exports/imports.
- - `halfMove` - This is the number of halfmoves since the last capture or pawn advance.
+**halfMove** - This is the number of halfmoves since the last capture or pawn advance.
 This is used to determine if a draw can be claimed under the fifty-move rule.
 Default `0`.

- - `fullMove` - The number of the full move.
+**fullMove** - The number of the full move.
 It starts at 1, and is incremented after Black's move.
 Default `1`.

 **moves** - Is added to server response when `moves()` or `move()` was called.
 It indicates possible moves for playing player (turn).